Driven by infinite enthusiasm

 How to study?

-- Make lecture notes
+- Make lecture notes.

-- in Obsidian.
+- Taking notes in Obsidian

-- in physical notebook.
+- Taking notes in a physical notebook

-- Might seem/be a waste of time, but loosing hard worked lecture notes/not organizing them is a bigger loss.
+- Scan the lecture notes as PDF into one file and save it inside your vault.
+This might seem/be a waste of time, but loosing hard worked lecture notes/not organizing them is a bigger loss.

 - Filling pages upon pages and never returning back onto them is NOT the process, it seems ro me.
 Return to the notes, think, and solve your own questions.